 Here are some tips for addressing common internal communication themes, along with choosing the most appropriate tools:

 1. Internal Communications for Behavioral Change

 It’s important to provide genuine examples of positive behavioral change in action.
-Employee-fronted content, such as short videos and interviews, encourage mimicry.
-Public recognition, reward and praise all contribute towards driving the correct behavior.
+Employee-fronted content, such as short videos and interviews, encourages mimicry.
+Public recognition, reward, and praise all contribute towards driving the correct behavior.